Kokolipa/Crowdfunding_ETL/README.md

 # ETL project
 ### Project description:
-Building an ETL pipeline using Python, Pandas, and other libraries and dictrionary methods
+Building an ETL pipeline using Python, Pandas, and other libraries and dictrionary methods.

 ### Data pipeline
 **Extract:**